Botelelele/PerfectDino/README.md

-Copy of Dino from Chrome with implementation of primitive AI learning how to survive as long as possible.
+Copy of Dino from Chrome with implementation of primitive AI learning (genetic algorithm without diversity index) how to survive as long as possible.

 Technologies used:
 SDL 2.0.10,